MSchmoecker/Valheim-Pressure-Plate/README.md

     ```

 ## Changelog
+0.4.2
+- Added german translation
+- Show plate name in UI and mouse hover
+- Fixed input field text was not visible because of Jötunn 2.2.8

 0.4.1
 - Fixed trigger delay was ignored when the player left the plate, resulting in pressing the plate for a fraction of time
 - Fixed trigger delay was not reset when the player left the plate